gregory-james-smith/aule-design/specification.md

 A menu filter chip has a downward triangular arrow on the right to indicate it is a menu filter chip.

 When unselected, the chip has an outline but no fill.
-When active, the chip has full or half tone fill, with a tick mark on the left and displaying the selected option.
+When active, the chip has half tone fill, with a tick mark on the left and displaying the selected option.

 This solution should be used if there are more than three mutually exclusive options.